kalisio/kdk/docs/guides/basics/step-by-step.md

 ```

 ::: tip
-Some secrets (like your AWS S3 access key) need to be set in your environment to make it work, see [deployment prerequisites](./../development/deploy.md#prerequisites)
+For most applications some secrets (like your AWS S3 access key) need also to be set in your environment to make it work, see [deployment prerequisites](./../development/deploy.md#prerequisites)
 :::

 ## Running a kApp from source code